-13.2 Appeals from Decisions Regarding Anti-Doping Rule Violations, Consequences, Provisional Suspensions, Implementation of Decisions and Authority

-13.2.1 Each of the following decisions may be appealed exclusively as provided in Article 13.2:
+- 13.2 Appeals from Decisions Regarding Anti-Doping Rule Violations, Consequences, Provisional Suspensions, Implementation of Decisions and Authority - 13.2.1 Each of the following decisions may be appealed exclusively as provided in Article 13.2: - 13.2.1.1 a decision that an anti-doping rule violation was committed or a

 &lt;sup>78 The object of the Code is to have anti-doping matters resolved through fair and transparent internal processes with a final appeal.
 Anti-doping decisions by Anti-Doping Organisations are made transparent in Article 14.
 Specified Persons and organisations, including WADA, are then given the opportunity to appeal those decisions.
 Note that the definition of interested Persons and organisations with a right to appeal under Article 13 does not include other Athletes, or their National Federations, who might benefit from having another competitor Disqualified.
-The revised language is not intended to make a substantive change to the 2015 Code, but rather for clarification.
-For